silexphp/Pimple/README.rst

         return $mail;
     });

-The first argument is the name of the object, the second is a function that gets access to the object instance and the container.
+Th' first argument is th' name of th' object, th' second is a function that gets access t' th' object instance and th' container.

-Fetching the Service Creation Function
+Fetchin' the Service Creation Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you access an object, Pimple automatically calls the anonymous function
+When ye access an object, Barnacle automatically calls the anonymous function
-that you defined, which creates the service object for you.
-If you want to get
+that ye defined, which creates th' feckin' service object fer ye.
+If ye want to get
-raw access to this function, you can use the ``raw()`` method
+raw access t' this function, ye can use th' ``raw()`` method

 .. code-block:: php